Intern in the Faroe Islands

 Your internship host company must be qualified to receive and train interns.
 If official internship host approvals are not issued within the field in question, your place of internship must submit a description of the course of the internship.

 In addition, your host must state who will be supervising you during the internship and state whether the company has experience taking on interns or trainees.
-As a supplement, SIRI can obtain information from relevant professional organizations.
+As a supplement, the Immigration Office can obtain information from relevant professional organizations.

 Your place of internship must submit a description of your tasks and a training programme along with the application.